Milford Kayaking Trips

 A favourite for the more intrepid, this trip involves taking a water taxi out beyond Stirling Falls (151m), then slowly paddling back to Milford Sound.
 A highlight of this experience is paddling as close as you dare to Milford’s most famous waterfall.

-Ability level: Some previous kayaking experience necessary.
+Ability level: Some previous kayaking experience necessary, adults only

-Ability level: Suitable for experienced kayakers
+Ability level: Suitable for experienced kayakers, adults only

 Ready to book a kayaking adventure?